Genetic Information Privacy Violations in the Workplace

 What's the Illinois Genetic Privacy Investigation About?

-If you have been asked about your family's health history at work, your employer may be in violation of Illinois law.
-The Illinois Genetic Information Protection Act (GIPA) does not allow an employer to ask about your family's health history, since it violates your privacy rights.
+If you have been asked about your family's health history at work or during your job application process, the employer may be in violation of Illinois State law.
+The Illinois Genetic Information Protection Act (GIPA) does not allow an employer to ask about your family's health history at any point, since it violates your privacy rights.

-Siri and Glimstad LLP, a law firm with significant experience in class actions, is investigating employers in Illinois and evaluating potential claims from individuals whose past, or potential / prospective employers asked about their family medical history (including during a pre-employment application, physical, as a condition of potential employment, or at any other time).
+Siri and Glimstad LLP, a law firm with significant experience in privacy rights, is investigating employers in Illinois and evaluating potential claims from individuals whose past, or potential / prospective employers asked about their family medical history (including during a pre-employment application, physical, as a condition of potential employment, or at any other time).

 How Do I Participate?